mkatto/CS4641_Group3/README.md

 |     2017    |     0.321830    |
 |     2018    |     0.341526    |

 After running these tests, we concluded with fair certainty that we were not able to accurately predict a country’s unemployment rate given the year and other countries’ data.
-This makes sense, since it does not factor in that specific country’s economic history.
+This makes sense, since it does not factor in that specific country’s economic confounding variables.
 The only upside was the four years from 2012-2015 that gave us a fairly accurate result.
 We do not think that we were able to generate a very good model for this specific purpose.
 Additionally, we think that adding the previous year's unemployment as an attribute for the current year would have increased the score, which is something we can look into for the future.

 ## Conclusion and Presentation
+Although it might seem our findings about economic recovery go against standard beliefs held in Keyesian policies, but in fact it goes against increased government spending and high taxation of businesses during economic recovery.
+It is held in standard Keynesian beliefs that the government should only step in when there's a severe economic downturn, but once it's on the recovery phase it should go back to free market policies of lowering the taxes.
+Therefore it's not totally incompatible with Keynesian economics.

+We've concluded from our model that during the recovery phase, increasing govt. spending in the long run is not optimal for economic recovery.  a further extension would be to separate out economic downturn and recovery phase and analyze them individually.
+We are confident by the low mean percent error that our predictive model was an accurate predictor of a country's unemployment rate, and we managed to find an optimal tax policy that should supposedly help in economic recovery.

+Since economic downturns in United States affects the rest of the world, we tried to use this intuition to try to find a good idea of unemployment of the global economy at once.
+Our findings definitely fall short when it comes to using one snapshot at a time to look at the global economy and predicting the unemployment of 24 countries just by using the rest of the countries.
+This would make sense given the huge array of confounding variables and their variabiliy in trade relations between countries, tariffs, sanctions , type of governments in the entire world.
+This tells us how hard global economic predictions are and why they can be often wrong.

 ## References